• Skip to main content

 I was raised in Chinatown because though my father is Thai, our paternal line is Chinese.

-My Dad chose where to live because it had to close to Chinatown.
-We used to eat in the same restaurant every night, pay by the month, and the waiter and cook would babysit me when my parents went to the theater to watch old Chinese kung fu movies.
+My Dad chose where to live because it had to be close to Chinatown.
+We used to eat in the same restaurant every night, pay by the month, and the waiter and cook would babysit me while my parents went to the theater to watch old Chinese kung fu movies.

 So my earliest memories are of a Chinese restaurant, but also of Olvera Street, a historic alley that was turned into a Mexican shopping street in the 1930s.